We believe people and their communities must be at the center of reproductive healthcare and contraceptive access.

 About Us

-At CORE, we believe sexual and reproductive healthcare—including access to contraception—must be rooted in equity, accessibility, and community voice.
-Cofounded by Sarah Warsh and Angie Fellers LeMire, our team brings decades of clinical, public health, and training expertise to transform contraceptive care.
+At CORE, we believe sexual and reproductive healthcare, including access to contraception, must be rooted in equity, accessibility, and community voice.
+Founded by Angie Fellers LeMire, our team brings decades of clinical, public health, and training expertise to transform contraceptive care.
 We equip providers and partners with the tools and training needed to expand access and uphold reproductive health as a fundamental human right.

 CORE is a training, technical assistance (TTA) and coaching provider committed to advancing three interconnected strategies to strengthen sexual and reproductive health (SRH) equity through systems change: